OpenVanguard/Trade-Agent/README.md

 ## Contact

-For questions, suggestions, or collaboration requests, please reach out to the **Open Agents Organization**.
+For questions, suggestions, or collaboration requests, please reach out to the **Open Agents**.